Querying

 Why I wrote this book: I am fascinated by the power of female relationships -- platonic, romantic, and the gray areas in between.
 This narrative became a repository for my feelings about sustainability and reproductive rights, and I wrote the book for readers who dream of chucking it all to go on an adventure.
 Who hasn't?

 Do you like positive news delivered monthly(ish) to your inbox?
-Sign up for my free newsletter and get full access to the publication archives.
+Sign up for my free Good Newsletter and get full access to the publication archives.
 I also post on Instagram, Facebook, Bluesky, and LinkedIn.
-Let’s connect!
+Let’s connect there or Rachel(at)LincolnSarnoff.com.
+Talk soon!